Free guided walking tours

 Discover the famous marsupial unique to Rottnest Island, the quokka.
 Learn about the iconic and mysterious animal and watch them in their natural habitat.

-Explore the Wadjemup Walk Trail (self-guided tour)
+Wadjemup Walk Trail (self-guided tour)

 Leave the bitumen roads behind and experience the unique natural beauty of Rottnest Island in an environmentally sustainable way.
 Find out more about the Wadjemup Walk Trail (Class 3 trail).